intjelic/python-sfml/doc/source/c_api.rst

 These instance are usually named **p_this**, remember it because you'll see it later in code.

-From that simple fact, we have now two possibilities:
+Now, we have now two possibilities:

     * Embed Python code into C++ application
     * Extend Python code with C++ code